tahsin314/40th_place_solution_aptos2019-blindness-detection/README.md

   seem to be correlated with `val_loss`.
 The safe option here is to choose and save your model based on the `val_loss` only.

 ### Fastai
+The notebook `fastai_version/Blindness_Detection.ipynb` was written for training a model over both `2015` and `2019` datasets.
+This notebook contains a complete set of instruction and codes from downloading the datasets to train  a model in 2 phases.
 - **Steps**
+  -

 **Will be added soon**